raspberrypilearning/decision-tree/en/step_1.md

 Some machine learning models use **decision trees** to classify data.

-Create your own decision tree to classify dinosaurs.
+Create your own decision tree to classify dinosaurs, and learn about how this technology works.